Surf's Up 2: WaveMania

-Surf's Up 2: WaveMania is a 2017 computer-animated comedy film directed by Henry Yu.
-It is the sequel of the 2007 film Surf's Up.
-Produced by Sony Pictures Animation and WWE Studios with animation from Rainmaker Entertainment, the film received a direct-to-video release on January 17, 2017, on DVD and digital media.
-The reception to the sequel was mostly negative and was also the last Sony Pictures Animation film to be featured as a direct-to-DVD feature.
+Surf's Up 2: WaveMania is a 2017 animated comedy film directed by Henry Yu.
+It is the sequel to the 2007 film Surf's Up.
+Produced by Sony Pictures Animation and WWE Studios with animation from Mainframe Studios, the film received a direct-to-video release on January 17, 2017, on DVD and digital media.
+The reception to the sequel was mostly negative.
 Jeremy Shada and Melissa Sturm respectively replace Shia LaBeouf and Zooey Deschanel as Cody Maverick and Lani Aliikai.
-Jon Heder and Diedrich Bader return as Chicken Joe and Tank Evans, respectively, while WWE professional wrestlers John Cena, The Undertaker, Triple H, Paige, Michael Cole, and Vince McMahon make up the rest of the cast.
+Jon Heder and Diedrich Bader return as Chicken Joe and Tank Evans, respectively, while WWE professional wrestlers John Cena, The Undertaker, Triple H, Saraya Bevis, Michael Cole, and Vince McMahon make up the rest of the cast.